elghabouchi/elghabouchi/README.md

 ## Education

-MSc in Cryptography & Information Security
+### MSc in Cryptography & Information Security
+Current

+### BSc in Mathematical and Computer Sciences
+Undergraduate final-year project focused on blockchain and distributed ledger systems.

 ## Contact